uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 [This link](https://forums.raspberrypi.com/viewtopic.php?p=1670096&hilit=transfer+disconnects#p1670096) seems to refer to the issue.
 Throttling the connection using wondershaper didn't seem to help.
 This only happened over wifi.
+We ended up using a usb wireless adapter instead of the inbuild wifi.
+See [this github issue](https://github.com/uq-flor-pro/florence-player/issues/1) for more information.m

 [^1]: In building our prototype we had to do this a few times and still didn't get it perfect.
 However we think it's worth doing as it makes the final version much cleaner and easier to work with.